ErraticPattern/obsidian-ideas/6 - Zettelkasten/General Linear Modeling.md

 # General Linear Modeling

 >[!quote]
-> For [[EEG]] and [[MEG]] analysis it is customary to use averaging to obtain ERPs/ERFs, whereas for fMRI it is customary to use GLMs. [[NIRS]] data falls a bit in between regarding the temporal characteristics of the acquisition system, which can be quite fast, and the characteristics of the physiological response, which is just as sluggish as the [[BOLD Signal]] response.
+> For [[EEG]] and [[MEG]] analysis it is customary to use averaging to obtain ERPs/ERFs, whereas for fMRI it is customary to use GLMs. [[fNIRS]] data falls a bit in between regarding the temporal characteristics of the acquisition system, which can be quite fast, and the characteristics of the physiological response, which is just as sluggish as the [[BOLD Signal]] response.
 Consequently for NIRS data both averaging approaches are used (e.g., in the tutorials for single-channel and multi-channel NIRS data) and GLM approaches are used.
 ---
 # Notes